 HMS Ocean left Plymouth in August bound for the Mediterranean to serve as the flagship for the standing NATO Maritime Group 2 (SNMG2).
 She was turned around and ordered to the Caribbean via Gibraltar after picking up supplies to help those victim of a terrible natural disaster.

 I don’t know what Mr Coughlin has done to help?
 And I apologise if he has been busy but I would like him to think of the crew and their families who he has so insultingly undermined.
-While he benefits daily from the freedom bestowed upon him by the armed forces the crew are now facing an uncertain future and the possibility of spending Christmas away from home; and any of them reading his article I have no doubt would have felt undervalued and not full of the pride and praise they deserve.
+While he benefits daily from the freedom bestowed upon him by the armed forces the crew are now facing an uncertain future; and any of them reading his article I have no doubt would have felt undervalued and not full of the pride and praise they deserve.

 The headline to Mr Coughlin’s article was “Weakened Navy can now barely protect UK” but as you read this be in no doubt that men and women of the Royal Navy, British Army and Royal Air Force work hard around the clock to ensure ignorant men like him have the protection they are so ungrateful for.